 Credit reports generally include credit account information, personal information and public records while excluding your credit scores, income and debit cards.

 Equifax®, Experian™ and TransUnion® each produce a separate credit report, giving you three different credit reports in all.
-There is no uniform formatting for credit reports.
-But they’ll each contain the same general types of information about you and your credit history.
+There’s no uniform formatting when it comes to credit reports.
+But all reports contain the same general information about you and your credit history.

 This section of your credit report includes all the information that associates your identity with your credit.
 It may include: